Arlanthir/notes/programs/Godot.md

 Images are imported to the hidden `.import` folder.
 To change their import settings, click them in the `File System` tab, choose the `Import` tab (next to `Scene`), change settings and then click **Reimport**.

+In the **Preset...** button, you can define the current settings as the default settings for the same type of resources.

 ## Physics